josebenitor10/docker_EDGE/README.md

 ## How to

-1. INstall docker or podman, not discussed here.
+1. Install docker or podman, not discussed here.
 2. Play a little with the command.
 Do the training

 https://docs.docker.com/compose/gettingstarted/